ruben2020/codequery/doc/HOWTO-LINUX.md

 ```bash
 cscope -cb
 ```
-Omitting of `c` (to use compressed cscope database) is now supported experimentally.
+Omission of `c` (to use compressed cscope database) is now supported experimentally.
 4. Create a ctags database like this.
 ```bash
 ctags --fields=+i -n -L ./cscope.files